GOP in Disarray As House Nears Vote on Coronavirus Relief Bill

 The House legislation was to serve as an opening bid by Democrats as negotiations proceed on a bipartisan economic stimulus package that may be harder to secure before Congress leaves town for a weeklong recess.

-The latest rumors are not very encouraging — or definitive:
+The latest reports are not very encouraging:

+It’s unclear what this last objection is about, but the complaint does track the general GOP opposition to anything that would preserve, much less expand, Medicaid services or funding.
+And while an atmosphere of urgency is suffusing most coronavirus discussions, Mitch McConnell seems satisfied with kicking the can past next week’s congressional recess:

 It might be helpful if Trump stopped pouting and started talking.